brandtdaniels/InsteonMessage/README.md

 ### Convenience

-There are several convenience options such as message flag values for standard and extended message types, command types, and a string formatter for printing or network requests.
+There are several convenience options such as message flag values for standard and extended message types, command types, and a raw value string format for printing or network requests.

 ## Examples